georgejkaye/georgejkaye.github.io/_pages/trains/scenarios/east-coast-main-line/east-coast-carols-2.md

 It’s Christmas!
 So here’s a present for the festive season: a multipart scenario up the East Coast Main Line all the way to Scotland!
 I am a big fan of Christmas liveries and the wordplay in ‘Claus 91’ is simply too good to resist.

-I would strongly recommend reducing your graphics settings for this scenario, as there are places (such as Kings Cross) that are quite intensive and the game may crash!
+I would strongly recommend reducing your graphics settings for this scenario, as there are places that are quite intensive and the game may crash!

 ## Downloads
 * [Direct download - AP Version (rwp file)](/scenarios/East Coast Carols Part 2 AP.zip)